playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 <iframe data-frame-title="React componentDidCatch - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-comp-did-catch-77?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Now, while our screen will still be white when the error is thrown, it will hit our `componentDidCatch` handler as we would expect.
+Now, while our screen will still be white, when the error is thrown, it will hit our `componentDidCatch` handler as we would expect.

 ## Angular

-Angular utilizes its [dependency injection system](/posts/ffg-fundamentals-dependency-injection) to allow developers to keep track of errors as they occur.
+Angular uses its [dependency injection system](/posts/ffg-fundamentals-dependency-injection) to allow developers to keep track of errors as they occur.

-However, in order to provide the custom error handler service, you **must** provide it at the root of your application, meaning that you cannot simply provide it from your parent component.
+However, to provide the custom error handler service, you **must** provide it at the root of your application, meaning that you cannot simply provide it from your parent component.

 ```typescript
 class MyErrorHandler implements ErrorHandler {